37th Annual Meeting

 Sponsored by Santa Clara University

 Santa Clara University will be hosting OSCLG 2014 in the vibrant technology center of Silicon Valley, situated in the beautiful San Francisco Bay Area.
 We welcome submission of papers, panels, performances, and workshops around the theme of (En)gendering Technologies or exploring gender and intersectionality more broadly.The Organization for the Study of Communication, Language, and Gender (OSCLG) provides a forum for professional discussion, presentation of research, and demonstration of creative projects in the areas of communication, language, and gender.
 OSCLG promotes recognition of those doing work in this area.
 Members of OSCLG believe that interaction across a wide spectrum of disciplines fosters more insightful discussion of the issues of language, gender, and communication.

-You will be able to submit your work electronically through our website starting April 1, 2014.
+You will be able to submit your work electronically through our website starting April 1, 2014, and the deadline submission is June 1, 2014.
 If you have any questions about the call or your submission, please contact Laura Ellingson at firstname.lastname@example.org.

 Please note that all participants may present or participate in up to two sessions only (not counting non-presenting authors on a multi-authored paper).

 Panel Proposals—Each proposal must include the following information:

 - Panel title and one to two paragraphs rationale explaining the rationale for the panel